How to Become a Superintendent

 First, the most effective superintendents have a passion for education.
 The best superintendents are visionaries in their field.
 This often means they have a background in education and a desire to influence positive change in school environments.
 They enjoy working with educators and students.
 It also means they keep up with trends in education and in their community with hope of influencing student achievement.

 Next, leadership skills are absolutely necessary for superintendents.
-Superintendents must be able to lead others well.
+Superintendents must be able to lead others well as the district lead administrator.
 They should inspire others, as well as manage a wide number of people daily.

 Additionally, a superintendent must be exceptional at decision-making.
 Much of his time will be spent making important decisions; therefore, it is imperative that a superintendent know how to make decisions that will help the districts achieve their goals.